InfiniteLoopAlchemist/CritMatic/README.md

-# WOTLK Classic 3.4.2 and Classic / Hardcore
+# WotLK Classic 3.4.2 and Classic / Hardcore

 ## CritMatic: 0.1.641
 ### Your Personal Damage and Heal Tracker